-So I never went abroad.
+But I never studied abroad.

 And I regret that decision to this day.

-But if you talk to any traveler, they will all tell you the same thing: nothing changes back home.
+If you talk to any traveler, they will all tell you the same thing: nothing changes back home.
 People might get a new job or a new girlfriend.
 Maybe they will move.
 Someone might get married.
 A restaurant might close.
 A bar might no longer be cool.
 But the day to day life will be the same and when you know that, you’ll thank yourself for not giving into fear.

 Life never gives you the same chance twice.
 You’ll never get another chance.
-Door don’t reopen.
+Doors don’t reopen.
 Once they shut, they are shut for good.
 It’s a lot easier to travel than you think.
 Once you take that first step out the door, anything is possible.
 Whether it’s a two week trip to Bali, a year long trip around the world, or finally taking the family to Disney, get going now because you are missing a big world out there.

-Because at the end, what will you regret not going more than you’ll regret going.
+Because, in the end, what will you regret not going more than you’ll regret going.

 How to Travel the World on $50 a Day